gopheracademy/gopheracademy-web/upcoming/atlas.md

 A few of our internal services don't fit into the request/response model, and instead are more like worker pools.
 For those services, we decouple the Rails application by using an intermediary RabbitMQ.
-The pattern we use is to model these jobs as an FSM (using AASM) so that we can intelligently retry under different failure conditions.
+The pattern we use is to model these jobs as a finite state machine (FSM) (using the AASM gem) so that we can intelligently retry under different failure conditions.
 Rails creates a database model to track the FSM, and enqueues the job in RabbitMQ.
-Downstream consumers eventually begin processing the work, and manipulate internal Rails APIs to change the FSM state.
+Downstream consumers eventually begin processing the work, and call internal Rails APIs to change the FSM state.
 In the case of a queue loss (RabbitMQ node failure) we can use the FSM state to rebuild the state of the broker.